Eschatologue/CM_wiki/docs/class/artificer/forgewright.md

 Your battlefield research has resulted in the invention of your signature Arcane Armament, which uses the following rules:

 ***Forging the Armament.*** During a Long Rest, you can spend 1 hour using Smith's Tools to reforge one melee weapon that you are holding into an Arcane Armament.
 You can only have one Arcane Armament at a time, and forging another causes any previous Armaments to revert to their normal state.

-***Properties.*** When you are wielding the Arcane Armament, it counts as a magical weapon, and you can use Intelligence, in place of Strength or Dexterity, for attack and damage rolls.
-It also gains the Thrown (20/60) property, and after you make a thrown attack with it, it instantly returns to your hand.
-Last, it can be used as a Spellcasting focus for Artificer spells.

-***Mastery Properties.*** You can use the mastery properties of your Arcane Armament.
+Your Arcane Armament gain the following traits in addition to its default trait.
+You can use your Intelligence, in place of Strength or Dexterity for its attack and damage rolls.

+**Weapon Category:** The orignal weapon's category
+**Damage on a Hit:** The weapon's orignal damage plus the ability modifier used for the attack roll
+**Properties:** The weapon's orignal property + :weapon-prop-thrown: ^^Thrown (20/60)^^
+**Infusion:** Returning Weapon (Doesn't count torwards your maximum infusions)

-***Infusions.*** Your Arcane Armament can bear one Infusion, even though it is a magic weapon.
+Your Arcane Armament can bear one additional infusion, even though it is a magic weapon.
 Your number of Infusions Known also increases by 1, but this bonus Infusion must be applied to your Arcane Armament.

 ### Level 5: Arcane Jolt